lcamichigan/donation-report-emailer/README.md

-The script is intended to be used in a spreadsheet [named](https://developers.google.com/apps-script/reference/spreadsheet/spreadsheet#getsheetbynamename) “Donations” with columns named “Date”, “Donor Name”, “Estimated Class Year”, and “Amount”.
+The script is intended to be used in a spreadsheet [named](https://developers.google.com/apps-script/reference/spreadsheet/spreadsheet#getsheetbynamename) “Donations” with columns named “Amount”, “Anonymous”, “Date”, “Donor Name”, and “Estimated Class Year”.
 One way to use the script is to:

 1. Open a Google sheet